David Howden

-David Howden (London, 30 December 1963) is a British entrepreneur and philanthropist.
-He is founder and CEO of the Howden Group, an independent insurance company owned by its employee shareholders and backed by long-term investors.
-An enthusiast of horses and rural environments, Howden is an advocate of regenerative agriculture and animal husbandry, as well as various equestrian and musical initiatives.
+David Howden (born 30 December 1963) is a British entrepreneur and philanthropist working in the insurance industry.
+He is founder and CEO of the Howden Group, an independent insurance group owned by its employee shareholders and backed by long-term investors.

-Biography

-His life is linked to the insurance industry.
+Howden is also an enthusiast of horses and rural environments, he is an advocate of regenerative agriculture and animal husbandry, as well as various equestrian and musical initiatives.

+Early life

 He is a descendant of Alexander Howden, an Edinburgh shipowner who founded the Howden insurance brokerage in the 19th century.
 The family sold the business in 1915.
 David Howden set up his own company –Howden Group– in 1994 with two friends.

-He attended Dragon School and later educated at Radley College.
+He attended Dragon School in Oxford and later educated at Radley College.
 In 1980 began his professional career in what had been the insurance brokerage of his ancestors, Alexander Howden.
 A year later he joined a small company, Nelson Hurst and Marsh, run by Brian Marsh, who later became an investor in Hyperion, subsequently rebranded to Howden.
 At the time he was selling professional indemnity insurance to doctors, lawyers and architects, a new concept at the time.